scarlettchen618/dataset_for_a2visr/readme.md

 ### note:

 - The IMU measurements are obtianed in the aerial robot's frame in a normalized form.
 Therefore, they need to be converted back using the gravitational acceleration before being used.
-- The optical flow measurements are obtianed in the aerial robot's frame as well.
+- The optical flow measurements are obtained in the aerial robot's frame as well.
-- The pnp measurements have been already transferred to the ground vehichle's frame.
+- The pnp measurements have been already transferred to the ground vehicle's frame.
 They can also be re-solved using the original compressed image and TF changes.